miners-online/website/src/content/guides/configuring-nextcloud-to-use-freeipa.md

+---
-# Configuring Nextcloud to use Free IPA
+title: Configuring Nextcloud to use Free IPA
+---

 ## Prerequisites